Ojay97-hub/Dinosaur-Quiz-/README.md

 # DINOSAUR QUIZ

 This is a simple dinosaur quiz that showcases the application of javascript, html, and css.
-It is an adaptation of a youtube tutorial by GreatStack who demonstrated how to create the starting blocks of a quiz.
-I have used this a starting point but then expanded upon to create what see you below in the screenshots.
+It is an adaptation of a youtube tutorial by GreatStack who demonstrated how to create the starting blocks of a quiz, which I have used but then expanded upon to create what see you below in the screenshots.

 The quiz consists of 3 main categories of land, sea, and air based dinosaur related questions where the user firstly inputs their name, presses start quiz to then enjoy answering the 12 questions, which have 4 multiple choice answers.
 At completion the quiz says well done "x" you have scored "x" out of 12.
 They are then offered to play again or go to more info, which will take them to a quiz answers and explanation page, that features a play again button to direct them back to the beginning.